smartcontractkit/chainlink/contracts/src/v0.8/dev/automation/2_1/README.md

 - etherscan supports executing logic contract functions that are once removed from the master - therefore we give secondary preference to the first logic contract for user and debugging functions
 - functions on logic 2 through logic X (as of writing) have no support on etherscan and will essentially be "invisible" to everyone but advanced users - we will try to reserve this space for uncommon interactions that are mostly done progamatically
 - We use Logic A, B, C... to avoid confusion with the version ex `KeeperRegistryLogicA2_1.sol` --> Logic Contract A verion 2.1
+- Storage locations for logic contract addresses MUST BE BYTECODE (this is done by marking them as "immutable") otherwise the chaining mechanism will break

 [size-limit-eip]: https://eips.ethereum.org/EIPS/eip-170
 [fallback]: https://docs.soliditylang.org/en/v0.8.12/contracts.html#fallback-function